(Updated as on June 01, 2019)

 16. Can an RTGS transaction be tracked?
 Would the remitting customer receive an acknowledgement of money credited to the beneficiary's account?

 Ans.
-While the customers do not have the facility to track the transaction, the RBI has recently announced the feature of positive confirmation in an RTGS transaction.
+While the customers do not have the facility to track the transaction, the RBI has implemented the feature of positive confirmation in an RTGS transaction.
 Under this, the remitting bank would receive a message from RBI (through the beneficiary bank) that the money has been credited to the beneficiary bank / customer account.
 Based on this, the remitting bank should advise the remitting customer that money has been credited to the receiving bank’s beneficiary account.
-Banks have been given a timeframe of two months till January 15, 2019 to activate this process.

 17. Would the remitting customer get back the money if it is not credited to the beneficiary's account?
 Is there any time frame prescribed for it?